ulern-com/graflow-django/README.md

 1. Fork the repo and create a feature branch.
 2. Install dev dependencies: `pip install -e ".[dev]"`.
-3. Run `pytest` and ensure linting passes before opening a PR.
+3. Run `just check` and `just test` to ensure everything passes before opening a PR.
 4. Describe your change clearly and link related issues.

 We welcome bug reports, feature requests, docs updates, and test improvements.